-The APAC will need to shall establish make recommendations regarding any contingencies upon the acceptance of artwork. guidelines to follow when artwork is accepted.
-These guidelines contingencies and applicable agreements may vary widely dependent upon the type of artwork and will need to be flexible and customized for each project.
+The APAC shall make recommendations regarding any contingencies upon the acceptance of artwork.
+These contingencies and applicable agreements may vary widely dependent upon the type of artwork and will need to be flexible and customized for each project.

-- After the decision is made to accept a piece of artwork, the applicant artist is informed and a contractual agreement is drafted setting forth the length of time the artwork will be displayed of the loan and other terms such as location, maintenance requirements and responsibility, insurance, value of the artwork, installation and removal responsibility, payment schedule (if applicable) and other conditions pertinent to the agreement.
-The agreement will be reviewed and approved by the committee of jurisdiction and forwarded to the Common Council for final approval.
-Some temporary public art may not require a formal agreement. - Final acceptance of the Aartwork may be declined at the is contingent upon the discretion of the Commonity Council, consistent with the criteria in this policy. - Sponsorship plaques will be reviewed on a case-by-case basis in accordance with the City's Sign Code.
+- After the decision is made to accept a piece of artwork, the applicant is informed and a contractual agreement is drafted setting forth the length of time the artwork will be displayed and other terms such as location, maintenance requirements and responsibility, insurance, value of the artwork, installation and removal responsibility, payment schedule (if applicable) and other conditions pertinent to the agreement. - Final acceptance of the artwork is contingent upon the discretion of the Common Council, consistent with the criteria in this policy. - Sponsorship plaques will be reviewed on a case-by-case basis in accordance with the City's Sign Code.
 Specifically, Section 23-531 as it pertains to sponsorship signs for murals will be applied.
 Section 23-531 allows for one plaque/sign that does not exceed 9 square feet per art work.